-This edition was published by G.P.
-Putnam & Sons on May 31, 2016 in hardcover and has 464 pages.
+This spy thriller, thriller is a hardcover edition that was published by G.P.
+Putnam's Sons on May 31, 2016 and has 464 pages.

 Eleventh in The Oregon Files series and revolving around The Corporation, a covert ops team sailing the world on a converted freighter full of hidden tricks.